utah-cs3550-fa24/assignments/hw7.md

 AWS isn't the only cloud provider, but it's by far the largest, and is a relatively common way to deploy web applications, including by renting a virtual computer from the AWS EC2 service like you did.
-The NGINX and Certbot tools are also industry standard tools that are part of many web application deployments.
+NGINX and Certbot are also industry standard, part of many web application deployments.

 AWS provides a vast array of other services, with some of the most commonly-used being S3, a cloud storage service; RDS, a cloud database service; CloudFront, a content distribution service; Lamdba, a short task compute service, and many others.
-Larger web applications would make use of these services, both to improve performance and also to reduce costs; some of them are covered in CS 4550.
+Larger web applications would make use of these services, both to improve performance and also to reduce costs; some are covered in CS 4550.

 Grading Rubrik
 --------------